-The two endangered regional ecosystems are the main values of this park.
-The priorities for park management will be to mitigate any threats to these regional ecosystems through fire and pest management.
+The priorities for park management will be fire and pest management.
 Management actions will be undertaken which aim to ensure:

-- life and property on and adjacent to the park is protected - fire is managed to conserve or maintain the condition of these regional ecosystems through the application of planned burn guidelines - the impacts of existing pest species on neighbouring land uses are mitigated - pest threats are managed to conserve or maintain the condition of these regional ecosystem.
+- life and property on and adjacent to the park is protected - fire is managed to conserve or maintain the condition of the regional ecosystems through the application of planned burn guidelines - the impacts of existing pest species on neighbouring land uses are mitigated - pest threats are managed to conserve or maintain the condition of regional ecosystems.